We're seeking your feedback

 • Enhance visitor experience

-Tell us about projects or improvements that will make our facilities enjoyable for all.
+To guide projects or improvements that will make our facilities enjoyable for all.

 • Shape future projects

-help us create community-driven recreational activities and facilities at your favourite recreational area.
+To help us create community-driven recreational activities and facilities at your favourite recreational area.

 • Understand recreational needs

-Share your feedback on the activities that make these reservoirs great destinations for visitors.
+To help us understand the activities that make these reservoirs great destinations for visitors.

 We're committed to protecting personal information in accordance with the privacy principles in the Privacy and Data Protection Act 2014 (Vic).
 The information you provide will be used in teh development and review of our Recreational Area Management Plan.
 Your feedback will be made available to our project team, which includes representatives from Coliban Water, the Department of Energy, Environment and Climate Action, and Grantus.